 This bulletin board (located in the short hallway across from the mailboxes) is for general and specific announcements that may relate to the program or students.
 It provides official notice of schedules, activities, policies, requirements, notes of recognition, TBA schedules, class cancellations, or schedule changes.
-Each student must make a point to check this board at least once every day.
-All students are held responsible for announcements placed on this bulletin board.
+Each students are held responsible for announcements placed on this bulletin board.
 Students should especially check the bulletin board first thing upon arriving on campus at the beginning of every new semester.